Understanding Your Baby’s Sleep Patterns

-We adults are so used to nighttime sleep patterns that it has become a struggle to keep up with a newborn baby’s sleeping habits.
+We adults are so used to nighttime sleep patterns that it has become a struggle to keep up with a sleeping habits of newborn baby.
+We adults are so used to nighttime sleep patterns that it has become a struggle to keep up with a sleeping habits of newborn baby.
 We often find ourselves asking the question, “When will my baby sleep through the night?”
 What we know about “sleeping through the night” is actually entirely different from what medical professionals define it to be, which is a deep slumber between midnight and six in the morning.

 Another factor that contributes to an infant’s erratic sleep pattern is his appetite.
 Although he sleeps for about 18 hours a day, it is not continuous and is often interrupted by his need to feed.
 A baby will normally feed every at least four hours.
 Once the baby wakes up to get his chug of milk, it will take him another 30 minutes or more before he falls back to sleep.
 In some instances, this may extend to an hour or two.

 After about three or four months, you will observe that your baby will begin to develop his own sleep pattern.
 However, don’t be alarmed if you notice that your child suddenly breaks away from this rhythm.
 He surely isn’t going back to his unpredictable habit of sleeping.
 Rather, this might be caused by other factors like falling ill or teething.
 For some, going back to the developed pattern may be effortless once the cause of distraction has passed, but for others it isn’t.